 In 2007, Slaney co-founded the criminal justice charity, Switchback – which has a strong track record of delivering meaningful, real impact for young adult offenders.

-Tom heads up all things digital at Raise Your Hands.
-He’s worked for over ten years in digital communications and fundraising.
-Starting off agency side, Tom worked on a range of clients including Barclaycard and the COI government communications.
+Tom heads up communications & development at Raise Your Hands.
+He’s worked for over ten years in comms and fundraising, with a specialism in digital.
+Starting agency-side, Tom worked on a range of clients including Barclaycard and the COI government communications.
 He then moved into the charity sector, working in-house for WaterAid, Parkinson’s UK and Diabetes UK.
-His work has covered everything from writing digital strategies to tweets.

 Our Board of Trustees meets once a quarter and guides the strategic direction of Raise Your Hands.